Trulli exit a significant low for Italy

 There has not been an Italian champion since Ascari and it could be a long wait for another.

-There are two members of the Ferrari driver academy - founded to bring through a new generation of young drivers - in Formula One, but neither are Italian - Mexican Sergio Perez at Sauber and Frenchman Jules Bianchi as Force India test driver.
+There are two members of the Ferrari driver academy in Formula One, but neither are Italian - Mexican Sergio Perez at Sauber and Frenchman Jules Bianchi as Force India test driver.

+Of the seven champions of the GP2 support series, Italian Giorgio Pantano (in 2008) is the only not to have progressed on to Formula One afterwards.

+That was partly because he had been in F1 previously, an unhappy stint with Jordan in 2004, and also because he could no longer be considered a rising talent.

 Everton midfielder Ross Barkley is determined to reach double figures in both goals and assists by the end of the Premier League season, the 23-year-old has said.